-(v) Accounting Pronouncements Issued but Not Yet Effective
+(w) Accounting Pronouncements Issued but Not Yet Effective

-The accounting pronouncements issued but not yet effective are GASB Statement No. 93, Replacement of Interbank Offered Rates (GASB 93), GASB Statement No. 99, Omnibus 2022 (GASB 99), GASB Statement No. 100, Accounting Changes and Error Corrections GASB 100), and GASB Statement No. 101, Compensated Absences (GASB 101).
+The accounting pronouncements issued but not yet effective are GASB Statement No. 93, Replacement of Interbank Offered Rates (GASB 93), GASB Statement No. 96, Subscription- Based Information Technology Arrangements (GASB 96), GASB Statement No. 99, Omnibus 2022 (GASB 99), GASB Statement No. 100, Accounting Changes and Error Corrections GASB 100), and GASB Statement No. 101, Compensated Absences (GASB 101).

 GASB 93 addresses accounting and financial reporting implications that result from the replacement of the interbank offered rate.
+GASB 96 helps in improving the accounting and financial reporting of subscription based information technology arrangements for government end users.
 GASB 99 helps to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing (1) practice issues that have been identified during implementation and application of certain GASB Statements and (2) accounting and financial reporting for financial guarantees.
 GASB 100 helps to enhance accounting and financial reporting requirements for accounting changes and error corrections.
 GASB 101 addresses the objective to better meet the information needs of financial statement users by updating the recognition and measurement guidance for compensated absences.
 The Authority is currently evaluating the applicability and the impact of these new statements.